zlinahot/gmt/doc/rst/source/movie.rst

     **c**\|\ **i**\|\ **p** or % of the font size [20% of font size].
     Append **+p** to draw the outline of the bounding box using selected *pen* [no outline].
     Append **+t** to provide a *format* statement to be used with the label item selected [no special formatting].
-    If **-Lt** is used then the format statement must contain a %s-like format, else it may have an integer (%d) or floating point  (%e, %f, %g) format specification.
+    If **-Lt** is used then the format statement must contain a %s-like format, else it may have an integer (e.g., %d, %4.4d, %03d, etc.) or floating point  (e.g., %e, %f, %g, %7.2f, etc.) format specification; for details see `C format <https://en.wikipedia.org/wiki/Printf_format_string>`_ syntax.

 .. _-M: